 - Develop young professionals’ sustained commitment to their communities.
 Studies also show that young leaders who are actively involved in their communities are two to three times more likely to stay and contribute to the economy and well-being of our state.

-Each year approximately 25 applicants are accepted to complete the program, which takes place between September and December and includes a combination of hands-on and classroom learning.
-Led by skilled facilitators, guest experts, and leaders in the nonprofit field, the curriculum weaves together leadership skill development, training on board roles and responsibilities, and (optional) matching to boards and committees.
+Each year approximately 25 applicants are accepted to complete the program, which takes place between September and December and includes mix of program formats.
+Led by skilled facilitators, guest experts, and leaders in the nonprofit field, the curriculum weaves together leadership skill development, training on board roles and responsibilities, and connections to service opportunities within Maine’s diverse nonprofit community.

 “The Emerging Leaders program reshaped the way I contribute to my community and to my workplace.
 The program not only showed me how I could make a difference as a board member of a nonprofit organization, but it also connected me with a network of inspiring, civic-minded peers.
 I am so grateful for the knowledge I gained, the leadership skills I built, and the friends I made during this program.” ~Emerging Leaders Graduate, 2019